116cs0223/BikeSharingModel/README.md

 ## Conclusions

-- temperature, weathersit, and year are the imporatnt features that significantly impact the demand of shared bikes.
+- humudity, weathersit, and season, yeart are the imporatnt features that significantly impact the demand of shared bikes.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->